Mihna: Al-Ma’mun's Pro-Shi’ite Tendencies

+Mihna as an Assertion of caliphal Authority

 Some of the more recent scholarship on the Mihna suggests that al-Ma’mun may have used it as an opportunity to reassert his religious authority as Caliph.
 In a series of letters to his governors, al-Ma’mun's elaborated on the caliph's role as the guardian of God's religion and laws.
 He appeared to draw upon the Shi’ite notion that the caliph-imam alone possessed esoteric knowledge, and used this to emphasis his role as an educator to lead the people out of ignorance in religious matters.
 Al-Ma’mun's Mihna appeared to be an effort to wrestle authority over religious knowledge from the scholars (‘ulama), notably from traditionalists such as Ahmed ibn Hanbal whose authority to interpret the religion was rooted in their expertise in the Prophet's traditions.
 However, in the longer trend of pre-modern Islamic history, religious authority would become the exclusive purview of the scholars, while the caliph was reduced first to a political authority, and gradually to a symbolic entity.
 This explanation for the Mihna is the position taken up by most modern scholars.

+Under the two Abbasid caliphs

 Under al-Mu'tasim

-al-Ma'mun died in 833, but his policy was continued by al-Mu'tassim.
+Al-Ma'mun died in 833, but his policy was continued by al-Mu'tasim.
 In that same year the famous religious scholar Ahmad ibn Hanbal was put to the question, to which he answered that the Qu'ran was uncreated.
-Al-Mu'tassim removed him from his post, imprisoned him, and had him flogged until he was unconscious.
-However, the people of Baghdad threatened to riot at the news of ibn Hanbal's arrest, and al-Mu'tassim had him released. al-Mu'tassim was afterwards preoccupied with the construction of the new capital at Samarra and with military campaigns, and did not pursue the Mihna as anything more than a courtroom formality (the testimony of a person who answered in the negative was inadmissible in court.)
+Al-Mu'tasim removed him from his post, imprisoned him, and had him flogged until he was unconscious.
+However, the people of Baghdad threatened to riot at the news of ibn Hanbal's arrest, and al-Mu'tasim had him released. al-Mu'tasim was afterwards preoccupied with the construction of the new capital at Samarra and with military campaigns, and did not pursue the Mihna as anything more than a courtroom formality (the testimony of a person who answered in the negative was inadmissible in court.)

+Under al-Wathiq

+Like his father al-Muta'sim, al-Wathiq was an ardent Mu'tazilite—the sources agree that he was strongly influenced by the chief qadi, Ibn Abi Duwad—but also, like his father, maintained good relations with the Alids.
+In the third year of his caliphate, al-Wathiq revived the inquisition (mihna), sending officials to question jurists on their views on the controversial topic of the createdness of the Quran.